kingwell47/ph-news-app/README.md

 ## Top News and Topic Search

-This is a news app.
+This is a news app using the newsapi.org api service focused on the Philippines.

 ## Table of contents